-- In this section we will compare and assess the performance of CAM5.3, CAM5.4, and CAM5.5 run in coupled mode.
+In this section, we will compare and assess the performance of the CAM5.3, CAM5.4, and CAM5.5 runs in coupled mode.
 This includes a comparison of pre-industrial and 20th century historical runs.
-All simulations presented in this section were run using 1-degree horizontal resolution and the finite volume (FV) dynamical core.
+All simulations presented in this section were run using 1° horizontal resolution and the finite volume (FV) dynamical core.
 Table 2 lists the coupled simulations performed with each configuration.
-The CESM-CAM5.3 simulations represent those used in the CESM large ensemble (Kay et al., 2015) and includes a 2,100 year long pre-industrial control simulation.
-From the CESM-CAM5.3 1850 control simulation, the first - 25 member of the CESM LE was started at year 402.
+The CESM-CAM5.3 simulations represent those used in the CESM large ensemble (Kay et al., 2015) and includes a 2100-year pre-industrial control simulation.
+From the CESM-CAM5.3 1850 control simulation, the first member of the CESM LE was started at year 402.
 The remaining members of the CESM LE were started from the first member at year 1920 by applying round-off temperature perturbations.